thomasgrusz/thomasgrusz.github.io/README.md

 src/assets/content.json
 ```

 The `dev` folder contains the compiled and bundled development site to work with.
-The minimized final production build is stored in the folder `build`.
+The minimized final production build is stored in the folder `docs`.

 A more detailed description of the project is available in `changelog.md`.